Short Take #4: UX/Product Lessons from Your Industry Peers

 "UX people do have research methods that fit into shorter product development cycles."

-"Understanding your environment and having conversations with your product manager helps create a sustainable and efficient relationship."
+"By understanding your environment and having those conversations with your product manager, you can create a relationship that is sustainable and efficient."

 Or choose a question: